SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 depending on whether the ``text`` property equals ``"some text"`` or ``nil``.

 The ``asHTML`` property is named and used somewhat like an instance method.
-However, unlike an instance method, you can replace the default closure with a custom closure of your own devising if you want to change the HTML rendering used for a particular HTML element.
+However, because it is a closure property rather than an instance method, the default value assigned to the ``asHTML`` property can be replaced with a custom closure of your own devising if you want to change the HTML rendering used for a particular HTML element.
-This is why it is defined as a closure, not as a method.

 ..
 QUESTION: I don't actually do so, however.
 Is this a valid justification here?